truecharts/website/src/content/docs/news/2024-05-29-chart-backups-and-restores.md

 - Effortless restoring of PVC containers to a prior state when an app is (re)installed

-- Management on a per-app basis from an apps' TrueNAS SCALE GUI or other interface
+- Management on a per-app basis from an apps' TrueNAS SCALE GUI, Helm or other any interface

 By integrating VolSync, TrueCharts users achieve a higher level of data resilience, making it easier than ever to safeguard or recover an application/charts' data.